Pinus ponderosa (ponderosa pine) description (original) (raw)

 Vegetative shoots green or brownish green and viscid green or brownish green and viscid orange reddish brown with blue or purple waxy bloom brown or with white to gray waxy bloom

-Pollen cones 35-90 mm, dark reddish brown to reddish purple 20-70 mm, dark red to reddish purple 10-20 mm, red to purple [not stated] 10-mm, yellow, pink, red to purple
+Pollen cones 35-90 mm, dark reddish brown to reddish purple 20-70 mm, dark red to reddish purple 10-20 mm, red to purple [not stated] 10 mm, yellow, pink, red to purple

 Distribution and Ecology

 Canada: S British Columbia; US: Washington, Oregon, Idaho, Montana, California, Nevada.
-See the range map shown above.
+See the range map shown below.
 Mostly in the mountains, in pure stands or mixed conifer forests (Little 1980).
 See also Thompson et al. (1999).
 Hardy to Zone 4 (cold hardiness limit between -34.3°C and -28.9°C) (Bannister and Neuner 2001, subspecies not specified), but I would expect this to vary significantly according to subspecies and provenance.

 Ponderosa pine presents one of the best examples of the superb adaptation to wildfire that characterizes much of the genus Pinus.
 Mature ponderosas are not harmed by low intensity fires due to their thick, fire resistant bark, while ponderosa seedlings also have an excellent chance of surviving low-intensity burns because their rootstocks often survive.
 In the historical period, an enthusiastic program of fire suppression has virtually eliminated these small, frequent fires.
 As a consequence, shrubs and shade-tolerant conifers have invaded many ponderosa stands while thick accumulations of highly combustible fuels have built up on the forest floor.
 Now, when a fire does occur, it is likely to be extremely destructive, destroying vast stands of prime forest.
 Since the mid-1970s, some forest managers have attempted to reintroduce low intensity fire to this ecosystem, but their efforts are often thwarted both by a "Smokey the Bear" mentality ingrained in the public mind, and by the high cost of monitoring prescribed fire in an ecosystem that has accumulated high fuel loads (ironically, there always seems to be plenty of funding to fight the catastrophic fires that result from the absence of fuels control burns).